fgwei/amandroid-build/README.md

 Requirement: wget, tar and unzip.

-1. Go to `/path/of/Amandroid`, or set `/path/of/Amandroid` in your PATH.
+a.
+Go to `/path/of/Amandroid`, or set `/path/of/Amandroid` in your PATH.
-2. [Optional] If you want to set the Java heap size (most of the time you do need).
+b.
+[Optional] If you want to set the Java heap size (most of the time you do need).
 ```bash
 export JAVA_OPTS=-Xms512m-Xmx8g
 ```
-3. Run:
+c.
+Run:
 ```bash
 amandroid your.class.name arg1 arg2 ...
 ```